neogeno/SCDemo/README.md

 ## Highlights
-* Cross Platform app using React Native with only one codebase to maintain
+* Cross Platform app using React Native+MobX with only one codebase to maintain
 * Todos sorted by complete and incomplete
 * Auto rotate and resize screen elements when device orientation changes
 * Google Maps integration